AdedayoOpeyemi/Tic-Tac-Toe/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse and its awesome community

 ## 📝 License